xudp100/SGD-ra/README.md

 ## Testing
 We run the experiments on [LIBSVM Data](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/), and to run the test you should download datasets to the [Datasets/](Datasets) directory(there is an example dataset [ijcnn1](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#ijcnn1) in it).
-After downloading, set your dsetName and featureSize in the [main.py](main.py) and run:
+After downloading, change the dataset name --`dsetName`-- and the features size --`featureSize`-- in the [main.py](main.py) (do not change anything if you choose to use the example dataset)and run:

 ```bash
 python main.py